 Where it was once enough to focus exclusively on generating profit, now a brand no longer has that luxury.
 Instead, it must define its purpose both internally and externally and ensure that on a day-to-day basis it’s living up to that promise.
 So, what exactly is purpose?
 Purpose is defining why a company exists in the world.
 It’s understanding its deeper raison d’etre.
 Purpose could be standing for diversity or demanding a healthier planet, but it has to be clear and it has to be about more than merely making money.
 The reality is that today a brand must lead with purpose.
 It must be embedded in its DNA, be inspiring to its people, and relevant to its customers.

-And while companies that embrace and lead with purpose are not entirely new, we have seen a seismic rise in the number of Purpose Led Brands.
+And while companies that embrace and lead with purpose are not entirely new, we have seen a seismic rise in the number of Purpose Led Businesses and Brands.
 Take Ben & Jerry’s for example.
 On September 15th, they launched a podcast in partnership with Vox Media called, “Who We Are: A Chronicle of Racism in America.”
 The project takes a closer look at America’s lesser known “history of racial injustice” and “state sanctioned brutality continuing long after slavery ended.”
 Ben & Jerry’s doesn’t just talk the talk, but they walk the walk.
 The project is a paean to the black community and a clear affirmation of their commitment to “advancing the cause of black economic and social advancement.”
 Amour Vert, the emergent fashion brand, is another prime example.
 According to Advertising Week, “its purpose—sustainability—is the corner-stone of everything they do from planting a tree for every tee shirt purchased to using sustainable fabrics, to manufacturing in limited quantity to avoid excessive waste.
 Even its factory is California based to limit its carbon footprint when it comes to shipping.”

 A NECESSARY INGREDIENT FOR EMPLOYEE VALUE PROPOSITIONS